shermanflan/aws-methods/apps/spark_ingest/README.md

 ## S3
 Reading from S3 uses the [S3A filesystem protocol](https://hadoop.apache.org/docs/current2/hadoop-aws/tools/hadoop-aws/index.html).
-After navigating the netherworld of hadoop JAR hell, I have determined that the following steps are required to successfully configure Spark to read from S3.
+After many more hours navigating the netherworld of Hadoop "**JAR hell**", I have determined that the following steps are required to successfully configure Spark to read from S3.

 1. Download [Spark 3.1.1 bundled with Hadoop 3.2](https://spark.apache.org/downloads.html)
 2. Download [Hadoop 3.2](https://archive.apache.org/dist/hadoop/common/)
 3. Extract both to the local filesystem.
 4. Copy the following "fat" JARs from Hadoop to the Spark /jars folder
     - hadoop-3.2.0/share/hadoop/tools/lib/hadoop-aws-3.2.0.jar
     - hadoop-3.2.0/share/hadoop/tools/lib/aws-java-sdk-bundle-1.11.375.jar
 5. Build the Spark 3.1.1 container with Python bindings.

 # Smoke Tests